Enhance Emergency Response and Safety with 3CX Emergency Notifier: Take Control of Your Notifications

 Figure 2: Prerequisite Installation Selection

 The installer will download and install the selected applications.
-It may take several minutes to complete.
+This may

 Figure 3: Prerequisites Installation in Progress

-In the Microsoft SQL Server License Terms click the Accept button to acknowledge the license terms and continue.
+Accept to acknowledge the license terms and continue.

-This page appears if you do not have SQL Server Express preinstalled in your device.
+This page appears if you do not have

-Figure 4: SQL Server Express: Accept License Terms
+Figure 4: SQL Server Express – Accept License Terms

-Figure 5: SQL Server Express: Target Location
+Figure 5: SQL Server Express – Target Location

-SQL server installation is in progress.
+SQL Server installation is in progress.
 This may take several minutes to complete.

-Figure 6: SQL Server Installation In Progress
+Figure 6: SQL Server Installation in Progress

 Click the Close button once the prerequisites are installed.

-Figure 7: SQL Server Express: Installed Successfully
+Figure 7: SQL Server Express – Installed Successfully

-Click Yes in the Confirmation Message Box to reboot the computer.
+Click Yes in the Confirmation Message Box

 In the 3CX Relay Services window, in the Relay Host field, enter the FQDN of your 3CX server.